 Application Deadlines & Admission Procedures

-- Applications for the program beginning Summer 2015 will be available beginning October 1, 2014.
+- Applications for the program beginning Summer 2015 are now being accepted.
 Applications that are complete by February 15, 2015 will be given priority consideration for admissions.
 After this date, applications will be considered on a rolling basis until April 1, 2015.
 Applications may close prior to April 1, 2015 if the program reaches capacity before that date.

 - Make sure all application materials are submitted online CSU Mentor (step 2), paper transcripts are postmarked to HSU (Step 3), and emailed to the Anthropology Department (Step 4) by the deadline (preferably sooner, as applications may close before that date).
 Be sure your letter writers submit their letters of recommendation by the deadline.